seam/examples/booking/readme.txt

   non-serializable object from a bean declaring a non-passivating scope.
 I have to use the Manager to fire an event instead.

+- Should the parent project be adjacent to ear/ejb-jar/war?

 = TODO

 - secure pages (likely will use <f:event type="beforeRenderView"/>

 - get status messages from default or resource bundle (not just hardcoded defaults)

+- demonstrate use of exception handling in JSF 2

 - auto-detect which files have @NotNull or @NotEmpty to determine whether to put the * in <p:edit>